e-ginni/e-ginni.github.io/_posts/2020-08-12-howto-github-actions-building-android.md

 ---
-title: "How-to Github Actions: Building your Android App"
+title: "How comes you can see this from anywhere?"
-categories: "Android"
+categories: "Web"

 excerpt: "Setting up a Continuous Integration system for your Android App on Github has never been so easy with Github Actions"